Tuesday, June 3, 2008

 ‘This is not her story.’

-The Hitch-hiker’s Guide to the Galaxy’ by Douglas Adams
+- from ‘ The Hitch-hiker’s Guide to the Galaxy’ by Douglas Adams

-No, it isn’t her story; it’s mine
+No, it isn’t her story; it’s mine.

 Oh boy, I’m under lot of self-imposed pressure at the moment.
 What to write?
 Where to start?
 How to handle the technology?
 And, not least, how best to do the job justice – assembling a blog that will most likely demolish the reader’s world view?